The Real Dirt on Farming - please click HERE

 The farm gate value of the Ontario apple crop is approx. $97 million, which includes sales to fresh and processing markets and on-farm/pick-your-own.

-The top five varieties in Ontario (based on acreage planted) are McIntosh, Gala, Honeycrisp, Red Delicious, and Empire.
+The top five varieties in Ontario (based on acreage planted) are Gala, McIntosh, Honeycrisp, Ambrosia, and Red Delicious.

 For other apple industry statistics, please visit: